wayexists02/Sokoban/README.md

 Sokoban implementation in Java.
 This is my personal project which I made for studying programming using Java.
 This project was made in 2014(2nd year in University).

+## Execution
+Please install Eclipse IDE on your computer.
+And, import this folder, run SokobanManager.java

 ## Screen Shots
 ![image](https://user-images.githubusercontent.com/26874750/71716012-b6f81c00-2e56-11ea-9f4b-dfca104278e2.png)